evanhosmer/MLB_Gameday_API_Data/README.md

 # MLB Gameday API Data

-This repo contains code to For this exercise to download a days worth of game data from the MLB Gameday API.
+This repo contains code to download a days worth of game data from the MLB Gameday API.

 ## System Dependencies